 - Goodwill is tested for impairment in the reporting period and when circumstances indicate that the carrying value may be impaired. - Impairment is determined for goodwill by assessing the recoverable amount of each CGU (or group of CGUs) to which the goodwill relates.
 Where the recoverable amount of the cash-generating unit is less than their carrying amount, an impairment loss is recognized.
-Impairment losses relating to goodwill cannot be reversed in future periods. - Intangible assets with indefinite useful lives are tested for impairment in the reporting period at the CGU level, as appropriate and when circumstances indicate that the carrying value may be impaired.
+Impairment losses relating to goodwill cannot be reversed in future periods.

-4.18.
+4.17.
 Cash dividends to the shareholders

 The Group recognizes a liability to make cash distributions to the shareholders when the distribution is authorized and the distribution is no longer at the discretion of the Group.
-As per the companies regulations of Saudi Arabia, a distribution is authorized when it is approved by the shareholders or when interim dividends are approved by the Board of Directors.
+As per the Companies Regulations of Saudi Arabia, a distribution is authorized when it is approved by the shareholders or when interim dividends are approved by the Board of Directors.
 A corresponding amount is recognized directly in equity.

-4.19.
+4.18.
 Employees' end of service benefits